 - 1. Additional Insured County, its officers, officials, employees, agents and volunteers are to be covered as additional insureds on the CGL policy with respect to liability arising out of work or operations performed by or on behalf of the Contractor including materials, parts, or equipment furnished in connection with such work or operations.
 General liability coverage can be provided in the form of an endorsement to the Contractor's insurance at least as broad as ISO Form CG 20 10 11 85 or if not available, through the addition of both CG 20 10 and CG 20 37 if a later edition is used). - 2.
 Primary Coverage For any claims related to this Agreement, the Contractor's insurance coverage shall be primary insurance as respects the County, its officers, officials, employees, agents and volunteers.
 Any insurance or self-insurance maintained by the County, its officers, officials, employees, agents or volunteers shall be excess of the Contractor's insurance and shall not contribute with it. - 3.
 Notice of Cancellation Each insurance policy required above shall provide that coverage shall not be canceled, except with notice to the County. - 4.
 Waiver of Subrogation Rights Contractor hereby grants to County a waiver of any right to subrogation which any insurer of said Contractor may acquire against the County by virtue of the payment of any loss under such insurance.
 Contractor agrees to obtain any endorsement that may be necessary to effect this waiver of subrogation, but this provision applies regardless of whether or not the County has received a waiver of subrogation endorsement from the insurer. - 5.
 Deductibles and Self-Insured Retention Any deductibles or self-insured retentions must be declared to and approved by the County.
 The County may require the Contractor to purchase coverage with a lower deductible or retention or provide proof of ability to pay losses and related investigations, claim administration, and defense expenses within the retention. - 6.
 Acceptability of Insurers Unless otherwise approved by Risk Management, insurance shall be written by insurers authorized to do business in the State of California and with a minimum A.M.
-Best's Insurance Guide rating of "A-VII". - 7.
+Best's Insurance Guide rating of "A- VII". - 7.
 Verification of Coverage Contractor shall furnish the County with proof of insurance, original certificates and amendatory endorsements as required by this Agreement.
 The proof of insurance, certificates and endorsements are to be received and approved by the County before work commences.
 However, failure to obtain the required documents prior to the work beginning shall not waive the Contractor's obligation to provide them.
 The Contractor shall furnish evidence of renewal of coverage throughout the term of the Agreement.
-The County reserves
+The County reserves the right to require complete, certified copies of all required insurance policies, including endorsements required by these specifications, at any time.

-CADA FY 15-16 BC Exhibit C
+CADA FY 16-17 BC Final Exhibit C